Nutrition

 How do I Know which Prebiotics and Probiotics to Take?

-Given that this all depends on the current state of your health journey, and the makeup of your gut microbiome, selecting the most effective probiotic blend for you can be a daunting task.
+Given that this all depends on the current state of your health journey and the makeup of your gut microbiome, selecting the most effective probiotic blend for you can be a daunting task.

-Even doctor-prescribed probiotics may prove to be ineffective.
+Even doctor-recommended probiotics may prove to be ineffective.
 The problem is that your gut microbiome contains over 8,000 strains of microbes.
 Probiotics typically only contain a handful of strains.
 That’s why you will often hear people say they took probiotics and they didn’t notice a difference.
 There is no one size fits all pre or probiotic (find out more).

 Are there Risks and Side Effects to Taking Probiotics?